JetBrains/resharper-unity/readme.md

     * Set the `TargetFrameworkVersion` to 4.5.
 This is required to fix missing references to various assemblies when running on Mac and Linux (because Rider uses a different Mono version of msbuild than Unity), and is not required when Unity is targeting .NET 4.6.
 [See this YouTrack issue for more details](https://youtrack.jetbrains.com/issue/RIDER-573).
 This can be disabled in _Preferences_.
 Note that this affects how Rider resolves references, and does not change how Unity builds a project.
     * Set the `LangVersion` correctly, so that Rider does not suggest C# 6 features when Unity is targeting C# 4, or C# 7 features when Unity is targeting C# 6.
     * Add references to `UnityEditor.iOS.Extensions.Xcode.dll` and `UnityEditor.iOS.Extensions.Common.dll`, which are referenced when Unity builds, but not included in the generated project files.
 [See this GitHub issue for more details](https://github.com/JetBrains/Unity3dRider/issues/15).
-    * Add options defined in `smcs.rsp` and `gmcs.rsp` files, such as conditional compilation defines and the `unsafe` keyword.
+    * Add options defined in `mcs.rsp` or `smcs.rsp` and `gmcs.rsp` files, such as conditional compilation defines, the `unsafe` keyword and [references(https://github.com/JetBrains/resharper-unity/issues/270)].
 Adding them to the project file makes the information available to Rider's analysis.
 * Use interprocess communication to speed up opening C# scripts, `.shader` files and text assets in Rider, if it's already running.
 It will launch Rider and load the solution if it isn't.
 * Add a _Rider_ Preference pane:
     * Enable logging to the console for troubleshooting.
 Please use this before logging an issue.